rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ## Spotlight on key updates

 Kubernetes v1.33 is packed with new features and improvements.
-Here are a few select updates the Release team would like to highlight!
+Here are a few select updates the Release Team would like to highlight!

 ### Stable: Sidecar containers